haotian1/first/README.md

 Drupalize.Me (Lullabot) for the development of this material.
 The first version of the reveal.js slides for this work were posted at [workflow-git-workshop](https://github.com/DrupalizeMe/workflow-git-workshop).

+Emma is also grateful to you for watching her git tutorials!